 I admit, I am very pro-Thanksgiving.
 What’s not to like?
 On what other holiday can we get together with family, spare a turkey life, eat til we scream, and avoid pesky rituals like annoyingly themed canned music at the mall?
 You don’t have to buy presents, sing special songs, or endure (quite as much) media blitz—mainly because Thanksgiving has been pretty much lost in the shuffle towards Christmas, in fact, nearly trampled underfoot by Santa and Rudolph as merchants zealously push to get you prepared for December 25th, starting around November 15th.
 So Thanksgiving is blessedly quiet, a time reserved for the religious to be as religious as they like, and others to enjoy without hoopla.

-Thanksgiving for most Americans equals two days off work, some once-a-year great chow, maybe a football game steaming on the screen of your choice, and a good sound snooze.
+Thanksgiving for most Americans equals two days off work, some once-a-year great chow, maybe a football game streaming on the screen of your choice, and a good sound snooze.
 Now that’s tradition.

 For these reasons, Thanksgiving could be considered the best American holiday.
 And it could be thought of as our first international day of reconciliation and multi-cultural interaction.